 When I heard about a 1.3m prime focus dish offered for 40€ at a garage sale I couldn't help myself but buy it.

-- add raspberry pi (rtl_tcp server for radio data, rotctld server, motor controller)
+2 - build controller unit (raspberry pi with rtl_tcp server for radio data, rotctld server, motor controller)

 Right now I am building the azimuth/elevation rotator rack.